Luvvydev/SkillshotLab/README.md

 # SkillshotLab

-small C++ playground for skillshot prediction and evasion
+C++ playground for skillshot prediction and evasion

 The simulation is a top down arena that shows: